An essential guide to finding Travel Insurance for South Africa

 - Luggage, personal belongings and travel documents.
 If you have travel insurance for your trip to South Africa, your insurer will either cover the costs of replacing any lost and stolen items to the limit set out in the policy

 - Worldwide 24/7 emergency assistance.
-Travel insurance providers understand how useful a 24/7 emergency assistance service can be.
+Travel insurance brands understand how useful a 24/7 emergency assistance service can be.
 That’s why it’s important to choose a provider who offers emergency assistance at any time of the day or night

 - Cooling off period.
 This means you can take the time to figure out if your South Africa travel insurance plan is suitable for your needs before you leave Australia